 On today’s date in 1957, former prime minister Lester Bowles Pearson was awarded the Nobel Peace Prize for his creation of the United Nations Emergency Force (UNEF) in Egypt during the 1956 Suez Crisis.

-The Nobel Prize – named after Swedish inventor of dynamite Alfred Nobel – has been awarded since 1901 for achievements in physics, chemistry, physiology, medicine, literature and peace.
+Named after Swedish inventor of dynamite Alfred Nobel, the Nobel Prize has been awarded since 1901 for achievements in physics, chemistry, physiology, medicine, literature and peace.
 In 1968, a separate award for economics was created.

 More recently, in 2000, Pearson was featured on a 46-cent stamp (SC #1825c) issued by Canada Post as part of its Millennium Collection.
 This stamp, which was printed by Ashton-Potter on Tullis Russell coated paper, was issued on a pane of four that celebrated Canadian humanitarians and peacekeepers (SC #1825).
 The pane also commemorated Raoul Dandurand (SC #1825a); Pauline Vanier, Red Cross and Elizabeth Smellie (SC #1825b); and Canada’s role in banning land mines (SC #1825d).

 From Dec.
 17, 1999, to March 17, 2000, Canada Post released 68 specially designed stamps as a series of 17 Millennium souvenir sheets, each depicting four different stamps.

 “These bold 112-by-108 mm souvenir sheets frame four 36-by-48 mm stamps in thematic groupings that celebrate Canadian giants in fields as diverse as medicine, finance, peacekeeping and international development,” reads the promotional material released by Canada Post for this stamp issue.